-[†] The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \Box No \boxtimes

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other \square

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. \Box Item 17 \Box Item 18

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
-Yes \Box No \Box
+$\nabla$

+Non-accelerated filer

+Emerging growth company

+o use the extended transition per xchange Act. □ eriod for complying with any new or revised financial accounting standards† provide ed pursuant to Section 13(a) of † The term "new or revised fina Accounting Standards Codific ancial accounting standard" refers to any update issued by the Financial Accounting scation after April 5, 2012.
+Standards Board to its contr e registrant has filed a report on and attestation to its management's assessment of the der Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered particle.
+No $\boxtimes$ Indic ate by check mark which basis s of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other □ ther" has been checked in resp w. ☐ Item 17 ☐ Item 18 ponse to the previous question, indicate by check mark which financial statement iter n the registrant has elected to s is an annual report, indicate b Yes □ No ⊠ by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of f the Exchange (APPLICABLE ONLY Y TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE F PAST FIVE YEARS) - e registrant has filed all documents and reports required to be filed by Sections 12, 13 to the distribution of securities under a plan confirmed by a court.
+Yes $\Box$ No $\Box$ 3 or 15(d) of the Securities